 BREAKING DOWN 'Capitalisation Rate'

-This example assumes that all factors of Stephan’s cap rate calculations will remain constant, but in reality things often get a little more complicated.
-Suppose that due to a boom in demand for real estate in Stephan’s town after he makes the investment, the value of Stephan’s property rises to MUR 70,000,00 by the time two years has passed.
+This example assumes that all factors of Stephan’s cap rate calculations will remain constant, but in reality, things often get a little more complicated.
+Suppose that due to a boom in demand for real estate in Stephan’s town after he invests, the value of Stephan’s property rises to MUR 70,000,00 by the time two years have passed.
 Meanwhile, Stephan has been making the same amount of money from the property.
 Since capitalisation rate calculations use the current market value, the capitalisation rate of Stephan’s investment has changed.
 Because the market value of the property has risen while Stephan’s NOI has not, the cap rate has dropped considerably to a less favourable 6.25% (MUR 1,250,000 / MUR 20,000,000 million = 0.0625 x 100 = 6.25%).

 Uses of Capitalisation Rate